 Our magnet wands are one of our most used pieces of science kit and are perfect for all kinds of magnet experiments and investigations.
 When my children were little, they wandered around the house “testing” things to see if they were magnetic, and then we went through a phase of magnet-powered cars, boats and anything else we could make move.

 Magnets are great for experiments and investigative activities as children can feel the force between them but can’t see it, which can feel almost magical!

 If you like these, don’t forget we’ve got 100s more free science experiments and activities to try.

 Magnet Experiments for Preschoolers

-Magnet mazes are fantastic as they are super easy to make and can be themed to whatever the child is interested in.
-We’ve had lots of fun with mini magnet mazes over the years, but there’s nothing to stop you making a giant version!
+Magnet mazes are fantastic as they are super easy to make and can be themed to the child’s interest.
+We’ve had lots of fun with mini magnet mazes over the years, but there’s nothing to stop you from making a giant version!